newrelic/newrelic-integration-e2e-action/README.md

 Example:
 `SELECT * from Metric where metricName = 'powerdns_authoritative_up' where testKey = '35e32b6a00dec02ae7d7c45c6b7106779a124685sneniedzku' limit 1`
 ### Entities
-This test is to ensure that the list of entites specified on the array have been created in NRone.
+This test is to ensure that the list of entities specified on the array have been created in NROne, and also to see there exactly the expected number for each type.
 ### Metrics
 This test is to check if the metrics specified in the spec file added to the pipeline's e2e source attribute are present on NROne.
 The current approach is to copy this spec file in the e2e path.